cedadev/jasmin-workshop/exercises/ex05/README.md

 1. Write a script, called "`submit-all.sh`", to loop over dates from 01/09/2018 to 02/09/2018 and submit the "`extract-era-data.sh`" script to LOTUS for each day:

     * You should define the following LOTUS directives:
-        * Standard output file - please ensure this is unique to each job by including the "`%J`" variable in the file name.
+        * Standard output file - please ensure this is unique to each job by including the "`%j`" variable in the file name.
-        * Standard error file - please ensure this is unique to each job by including the "`%J`" variable in the file name.
+        * Standard error file - please ensure this is unique to each job by including the "`%j`" variable in the file name.
     * Queue name:
         * We will use the main queue for quick serial jobs: "`short-serial`"
     * Job duration - to allocate a maximum run-time to the job, e.g.: "`00:05`" (5 mins)